Seelf/KitaPeNA/README.md

 ---

+## Usage Guide (Benchmarking Pipeline)

+To effectively use KitaPeNA for your research and algorithm evaluation, follow this standard workflow:

+1.  **Model Creation / Import:** Use the **Petri Net Editor** to draw your concurrent system model or import an existing one using supported formats (PNH).
+2.  **Save to Database:** Save your Petri net to the built-in database to make it available for future tests and analysis.
+3.  **State Space Generation:** Switch to the Analysis tools to generate the Reachability Graph and the Concurrency Graph representing your system.
+4.  **Algorithm Implementation:** If you are testing your own C++ solutions (e.g., for Graph Coloring), navigate to the Algorithm management section to draft your C++ code (see example C++ code in the `custom_algos/` directory).
+5.  **Benchmarking Execution:** Go to the **Benchmarking** module:
+    *   Select your data source (saved graphs from the database or randomly generated ones).
+    *   Select the algorithms to be evaluated (Python methods (not tested) or created C++ scripts).
+    *   Configure test parameters (iteration counts, in future also: warm-up phases, CPU thread limits etc.).
+    *   Compile & Save.
+    *   Execute the benchmark.
+The system automatically executes your C++ code on-the-fly, isolating and executing the iterations.
+6.  **Results Interpretation:** Review the final compiled statistics, including execution times and accuracy, presented instantly via the user interface (in future also exportable to CSV/JSON and other formats).

+---

 ## Project Structure

 The project is divided into backend logic (Flask) and modular frontend (Vanilla JS + ES6 Modules).